RohitG-01/ecommerce-app/README.md

 **Run the Application**:
 - Clone and open the repository in your IDE (e.g., IntelliJ).
-- Set up the MySQL database:
+- Set up the MySQL database locally:
   - Create a database named `your_database_name`.
   - Update the `application.yaml` file with your database details.
     Example: